Protecting production data in non-production environments

-For example, Phil Factor describes how to use a set of Redgate tools, including SQL Data generator, via PowerShell, to build a database from object-level source, stock it with data, document it, and then use SQL Clone to provision any number of test and development servers
+If you can’t use masking, Phil Factor describes how to use a set of Redgate tools, including SQL Data Generator, via PowerShell, to build a database from object-level source, stock it with data, document it, and then use SQL Clone to provision any number of test and development servers.

 Alternatively, if you use the DDM and BCP scheme, outlined earlier, then you can create a data image from the ‘statically masked’ database and then create as many clones as you like, for work in test and development.
-Each of the clones will be only tens of MB in size and take little time to create.
+Whichever technique you use, each of the clones will be only tens of MB in size and take little time to create.
 The cost savings in both disk space, speed, and data movement is what is going to make shift left more viable and easier within your environment.

 Incorporating a DevOps approach to databases and database development can be challenging.
 Adopting the shift left approach necessary to make DevOps work well and successfully within your organization represents one of the largest aspects of this challenge.
-There are several tools and methods you can use to make this movement into DevOps work, but the most efficient is to implement SQL Clone along with your existing custom scripts.
+There are several tools and methods you can use to make this movement into DevOps work, but the most efficient is to implement SQL Provision, along with your existing encryption techniques and custom scripts.

 If you’d like to find out more about SQL Provision or SQL Data Generator, you can download a 14-day, fully-functional, free trial of each tool.

 Create SQL Server database copies in an instant